idvorkin/idvorkin.github.io/_d/time_off.md

 Time is scarce, things to be done are infinite, and they pile up when you have limited time.
 Once my work stress drains, I have a burst of Energy, and I apply that to my todo list.
 This is very satisfying as I feel energized and productive.

-### Professional Development (PD)
+### Personal Development (PD)

 When you're recharged, feel satisfied that enough is off your todo list, and are ready to build a better you.
+Personal development can be a personal thing, like becoming a better writer, or training for a marathon, or professional, like building a skill required in your career.

 ## Very Vegetating